On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Application to Pricing

-Table~\ref{tab:results-same-theta} presents the results of the first set of experiments, where we assume $\theta_1 = \cdots = \theta_N = \theta \in \{1/5, 1/3, 1, 2\}$ per minute.
+\Cref{tab:results-same-theta} presents the results of experiments where we assume $\theta_1 = \cdots = \theta_N = \theta \in \{1/5, 1/3, 1, 2\}$ per minute.
 Accordingly, the mean sojourn times for riders are $\{5, 3, 1, 0.5\}$ minutes, respectively.
 The results demonstrate that the MM algorithm substantially reduces both the running time and the number of iterations compared to the PG method.
-Compared to PG with three different step sizes ($\delta_{\text{PG}} = 1, 10, 100$), the MM algorithm reduces average running time by 72.6\%, 71.6\%, and 73.8\%, respectively, and reduces the average number of iterations by 77.5\%, 72.9\%, and 75.2\%.
-Since the running time is capped at 20 minutes, the actual time savings may be even greater.
-Moreover, within the maximum allowed running time, the MM algorithm consistently achieves a higher objective value---on average, 1.05\%, 2.05\%, and 14.27\% higher than the PG methods.
-We also observe that the performance of PG is sensitive to step size selection: although a step size of 1 yields the best average performance, as shown in Table~\ref{tab:results-same-theta-c}, it is not optimal in every instance.
-For example, a step size of 10 performs better when $c=0.7$ or $c=0.9$.
+For $N \in \{100, 200\}$, all algorithms converge within the 20-minute limit.
+Compared to PG with three different step sizes $\delta_{\text{PG}} \in \{ 100, 10, 1 \}$, the MM algorithm reduces average running time by 81.5\%, 78.7\%, and 92.0\%, respectively, and reduces the average number of iterations by 83.1\%, 79.7\%, and 93.9\%.
+Moreover, the MM algorithm achieves a higher objective value---on average, 2.78\%, 2.61\%, and 1.44\% higher than the PG methods.
+When $N = 1000$, the PG algorithms fail to converge within 20 minutes.

+Besides, we also observe that the performance of PG is sensitive to step size selection.
+Although a step size of 100 or 10 yields a better average performance when $N \leq 200$, it is not optimal in every instance; for example, a step size of 1 performs better when $c=1.1$ and $\theta \leq 1/3$, or when $N = 1000$.
 In contrast, MM demonstrates strong robustness and outperforms PG across all cases and step-size rules.

-It can also be observed that as the number of types $N$ increases, the running time of both GA and MM increases, primarily because solving $c(\boldsymbol{\lambda})$ involves $N + N^2$ variables at each iteration.
+It can also be observed that as the number of types $N$ increases, the running time of both PG and MM increases, primarily because solving $c(\boldsymbol{\lambda})$ involves $N + N^2$ variables at each iteration.
 However, the number of iterations required by the MM algorithm does not scale proportionally with $N$, and in many cases remains nearly constant at a single-digit value.
-Even when $N = 200$, the MM algorithm remains efficient and consistently produces results within a short CPU time.
+Even when $N = 1000$, the MM algorithm remains efficient and consistently produces results within a short CPU time.